BhavikVisionGit/Fiberneo-Documents/Fiberneo-Document/LLD/LLD.md

       style="background: transparent; margin: 20px 0;">
     </div>

-#### Site Creation: You can create or edit a Site during the Perform Survey process, as well as edit from the dedicated Site Page.
+#### 3.1.3 Site Management : You can create or edit a Site during the Perform Survey process, as well as edit from the dedicated Site Page.
 Both workflows allow full access to site configuration and updates.

   - ##### (a) Site List